sschattgen/conga/README.md

 `conga/convert_svg_to_png.py`, so you can modify that file if things are not working and you have a tool installed; `conga` may not be looking in the right place.

-If you are having trouble and are using anaconda/miniconda, you could try `conda install -c conda-forge imagemagick` in the relevant conda environment.